ndag/persistence-curv-sets/README.md

 The implementation below is via Matlab's *parfor*.

 The software was developed by Mario Gomez and Facundo Memoli.
-We also use functions written by Misha Belkin (L2_distance.m), Vin de Silva (px_fps.m), and Uli Bauer (Ripser: https://github.com/Ripser/ripser).
+We also use functions written by Misha Belkin (L2_distance.m), Vin de Silva (px_fps.m), Uli Bauer (Ripser: https://github.com/Ripser/ripser), Masoud Alipur (emd_mex.m), and Michael Kerber, Dmitriy Morozov & Arnur Nigmetov (bottleneck distance with Hera).
 We have also benefited from Chris Tralie's Matlab wrapper for Ripser (https://github.com/ctralie/Math412S2017).
 ![Alt text](stack-D-to1.png?raw=true "Stacking of persistence diagrams")

 # Installation Instructions: